 A treadmill is incredible for working out, particularly for individuals who cannot go outside for walking or running.
 Running on a treadmill is not equivalent to running out and about, and people can harm themselves if they do not recognize the distinctions and ensure they are protected.

 Like with any exercise that is consistent, there is a great danger of injury, and treadmill running is no special case.
 Knee pain is a physical issue for runners, whether you do it on a treadmill or outside the house.

 How to Take Care of Your Knees When You Run on a Treadmill?

 Keep your treadmill running spans short.
 Ideally, keep it under 30 minutes to lower the effort and pressure on your knee joints caused by long periods.
 Run outside on leveled roads or paths when the weather permits.

 The flexibility and control of an outside run will help balance out the continued flexibility required during a treadmill exercise.
 The American Academy of Orthopedic Surgeons suggests five minutes of warm-up practices like jumping jacks or sit-ups to securely prepare your muscles before running.

 Make sure to stretch again after you are done to help with knee adaptability.
-Pause or stop the exercise when you feel the exhaustion or pain building up in your knees.
-Listen to your body and do not go all harsh on it for faster results.
+Pause or stop the exercise when you feel the exhaustion or knee pain building up in your knees.
+Listen to your body and do not go all harsh on it for faster results and weight loss.
 Do not start and stop suddenly while running to avoid shock injuries.
 If necessary ask for medical advice.

 Learn How the Treadmill Impacts Knees

 The knees are an unpredictable set of joints and are susceptible to injury due to the weight they are supposed to support.
 High energy-demanding practices like running shifts a lot of weight on your knees.
 The continual movement and strength training needed to keep up with speed on a treadmill puts additional strain on your knees.
 After some time and with substantial treadmill use, this can build the danger of stress wounds to the knees.

 Try Walking First Instead of Running